hwchase17/chat-your-data/README.md

 # Chat-Your-Data

-A template repo to serve as an example of how to set up a ChatGPT-like experience over your own data.
+Create a ChatGPT like experience over your custom docs using [LangChain](https://github.com/hwchase17/langchain).

 See [this blog post](TODO) for a more detailed explanation.